-Your company culture drives the behavior your team members will have towards one another, in day to day business operations as well as during projects, like a web development.
+Your company culture drives the behavior your team members will have towards one another, in day-to-day business operations as well as during projects, like web development.
 This culture affects how they communicate with one another and ultimately drives the results you see from any team effort.

 - What is your company culture?